 | Human-written | 10 | 2 | 20% |

-Copyleaks relies on a proprietary neural model trained on what the company describes as a large dataset of human and AI-generated text.
+Copyleaks says its private AI model was built from a large collection of human text and AI-written text.
 When you submit content, the model analyzes sentence-level patterns in vocabulary distribution, syntactic structure, and repetition frequency to assign an AI probability percentage.

 The platform highlights each sentence in green (likely human) or red (likely AI) with its individual confidence score.
 Sentences flagged as paraphrased get a separate marking.
-The sentence-level view is useful for locating exactly which lines triggered the model, though the per-sentence confidence score can differ meaningfully from the document's overall AI probability.
+The sentence-level view helps you locate exactly which lines triggered the model, though per-sentence confidence can differ from the full-document AI probability.

-Copyleaks does not reveal which training data it uses or how often the model updates.
-In our testing, the tool showed no meaningful difference between GPT-4o and GPT-4 samples, which suggests the model detects patterns common across OpenAI's architecture rather than version-specific markers.
+Copyleaks does not reveal which source material it uses or how often the model updates.
+In our testing, the tool showed no difference worth acting on between GPT-4o and GPT-4 samples, which suggests the model catches patterns common across OpenAI's architecture rather than version-specific markers.

 | Raw AI catch rate | 90% | 95% | 90% | 65% |